vporoyko/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ```

 #1.
 Merge the training and the test sets.
+Name variables according to feature.

 ```{r}
 #merge the training and the test sets by row